qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/fixgeometry.rst

      - [tablefield: integer]

        Default: ``gc_segment_1``
-     - Field storing the erroneous feature's geometry segment number.
+     - Field storing the number of the first segment involved in the erroneous intersection.
    * - **Field of segment 2**
      - ``SEGMENT_2``
      - [tablefield: integer]

        Default: ``gc_segment_2``
-     - Field storing the erroneous feature's geometry segment number.
+     - Field storing the number of the second segment involved in the erroneous intersection.
    * - **Self-intersections fixed layer**
      - ``OUTPUT``
-     - [vector: line, polygon]
+     - [vector: same as input]

        Default: ``[Create temporary layer]``
      - Specification of the output layer containing fixed features.